A5H73Y/Parkour/docs/tutorials/parkour-config.md

   FillHealth:
     Enabled: true
     Amount: 20
   # What GameMode should the Player be while on the Course.
-This can be set to 'KEEP' to not override the Player's GameMode.
+Options include: CREATIVE, SURVIVAL, ADVENTURE, SPECTATOR, KEEP
   SetGameMode: SURVIVAL
   # Treat the first Checkpoint as the start of the Course.
 The timer will be started upon achieving the first checkpoint.
   TreatFirstCheckpointAsStart: false